- Removed Over 7 Million Negative Credit Items in 2020

 Although their track record and reputation are impressive, is Lexington Law really the best credit-repair company?
 Or is this service full of false promises, exaggerated claims, and sales hype?
 This review will cover everything you need to know about Lexington Law and help you decide whether this credit-repair company is right for you.

-Negative items on your credit report can have a negative impact on your financial health because a poor credit score can result in higher interest rates, which in turn can cost you thousands per year in overpaid interest.
-In other words, it can keep you from being accepted for credit altogether.
+Inaccurate or unfair items on your credit report can really have a negative impact on your credit score.
+A poor credit score can result in higher interest rates, which in turn can cost you thousands per year.

 With today’s economic challenges, it’s a necessity to have and maintain a good credit score.
 Lexington Law can help you remove many items from your credit report, including the following:

-Free Case Evaluation: Once you sign up with Lexington Law, their experts will help you obtain your credit reports from the three major credit bureaus (Equifax, Experian, and TransUnion).
-This step has no additional charge.
+- Free Case Evaluation: Once you sign up with Lexington Law, their experts will help you obtain your credit reports from the three major credit bureaus (Equifax, Experian, and TransUnion) at no additional charge.
 The law requires credit bureaus to provide consumers with one free copy of their credit report per year.
 Lexington Law will then collect information about the circumstances surrounding each questionable item in the credit report.

-Legal Action: After the firm’s lawyers review your credit report, they will immediately begin generating “dispute letters” to all three credit bureaus, objecting to all of the disputable items in your credit report.
+- Legal Action: After the firm’s lawyers review your credit report, they will immediately begin generating “dispute letters” to all three credit bureaus.
 These carefully crafted strategies result in a higher success rate.

-Results Monitoring: Once you’ve signed up with Lexington Law, you will receive access to an online web interface, where you can track your progress in real time.
-Everything is completely transparent, and you can easily see the status of every credit dispute and watch each negative item as it gets removed from your credit report.
+- Results Monitoring: Once you’ve signed up with Lexington Law, you will receive access to an online web interface, where you can track your progress in real time.
+Everything is completely transparent, and you can easily see the status of every credit dispute.

 - Personalized Advice: If you’re a Premier customer (see section on “How Much does Lexington Law Cost?” below), the company will also send you a monthly credit score improvement analysis and give you access to their paralegal team for coaching on how to improve your credit history.